yann-eugone/rtd-tutorial/docs/getting-started.rst

    $launcher->launch('import', ['path' => '/path/to/file/to/import']);

-But now, what if the job fails, or what if you wish to analyse what the job produced.
+| But now, what if the job fails, or what if you wish to analyse what the job produced.
-You need to a able to store JobExecution, so you can fetch it afterwards
+| You need to a able to store JobExecution, so you can fetch it afterwards.

 .. code:: php